pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

         > this Doc any reference to Testnet includes the individual
         > testnets.

-    4. Running a Testnet is not easy or straightforward and Factom\'s
+    4. Running a Testnet is not easy or straightforward and Factom's
         > experience of doing this is that it is appreciated as a test
         > bed for new code and as a learning ground for new ANOs but is
         > underutilized, because of things like low specification nodes,